 Telescopic Boom Lifts

 For the projects that require maximum height in order for the operator to access the area, a telescopic boom lift is used.
 A standing bucket is mounted on a straight, extendable lifting arm and the base sits on a turntable like an articulating boom lift.
 A telescopic boom lift can only accommodate one worker, so this type of lift is best used for specific tasks that a single person can handle, like electrical repair or window washing.
 They can reach in any direction and are ideal for reaching horizontal or vertical applications.
 Some typical job sites that require a telescopic boom lift include water plants, cell phone towers, window glazing & repair, heavy machinery maintenance, and power line work.
 Given their potential and realized height capabilities, workers should be aware of power lines, high winds, and other hazards unique to telescopic boom lifts.

-When you are deciding upon which aerial lift to choose for your specific job, the height and the reach requirements, outdoor or indoor working environments, and the weight capacity you’ll need for your particular job will tell you which type of equipment you need.
+When you are deciding which aerial lift to choose for your specific job, the height and the reach requirements, outdoor or indoor working environments, and the weight capacity you’ll need for your particular job will tell you which type of equipment you need.